jamesshore/quixote/ROADMAP.md

 ## To Do

+* CURRENT: Size and Pixels .multiply()
 * CURRENT: SizeMultiplier descriptor
-* Deal with case of not having multiply() method?
-Is that possible?
+* Deal with case of Position not having multiply() method?
+Is that necessary?
 (Value object default methods?)
 * Nice error when doing something nonsensical (e.g., `el.width.multiply(el.top)`)

 * Use factory methods, not constructors, to create value objects